 - Please wash your hands or use the provided hand sanitizer before entering the room and after exiting.

 A staff member from the Health Information Management (H.I.M) department will provide you and assist you with filling out the proper forms.
 H.I.M. is responsible for submitting your newborn’s information to the Kansas Department of Health and Environment’s Office of Vital Statistics.
 H.I.M. will need social security numbers of the parents to complete this form.
-If you have any questions please contact Melinda at 785 754 5151 Monday-Friday between 8 am and 4 pm.
+If you have any questions please contact Melinda at 785 754 5151 Monday, Tuesday, Wednesday and Friday between 8 am and 5 pm.

 Childbirth classes are recommended and physician-approved.
 These classes are offered through Gove County Medical Center by a registered nurse (RN).